Tropical Storm Chantal (2025): Carolinas

 In North Carolina, as much as 11 in of rain fell across the state.
 Four EF1 tornadoes and an EF0 tornado were also confirmed.
 About 8 in fell in Moore County, resulting in the closure of two highways and two water rescues in Aberdeen.
 A Kohl's and a connecting shopping center were evacuated after a retaining wall failure caused flooding in Southern Pines.
+Some public housing in Chapel Hill was evacuated, lying in a floodprone area, with residents being temporarily housed in hotels.
 Another nearby dam failure damaged roads.
 A tree was also downed onto a home in Aberdeen.
 A state of emergency was issued for Moore County.
 An EF1 tornado in Sanford damaged two hangars and two aircraft at the Raleigh Executive Jetport, while toppling trees and power lines at a neighboring mobile home park.
+That tornado caused $2 million in damage.
 Another EF1 tornado was confirmed in Chatham County, where several water rescues also took place.
 Over 100 roads were damaged in or around Chatham County.
 One person was killed after their car was swept away by floodwaters in the county.
 Another died in Orange County when her car was submerged.
 A man's body was recovered from running water after his car ran off the road in Alamance County.
 A woman in Graham was found dead with her car in a pond.
 Additionally, two boaters went missing at Jordan Lake amidst the storm, both of whom were later found deceased.